radcli14/resume/index.md

 #### Lead Engineer (2015-2016, 2020-2023)

  * Led hardware sustainment & reliability, trajectory simulation, and hardware-in-the-loop teams
+ * Received an award signed by an US Navy Admiral recognizing my contribution resulting in a $100 million cost saving
  * Briefed results of APL analyses to government and industry teams
  * Authored documentation describing functionality of critical hardware subsystems